 The development and formulation of new coatings is often motivated by the necessity to improve the coating system's durability and environmental compliance.
-Our current efforts with water-dispersible hydroxyl functional coatings are aimed toward achieving enhanced performance, complying with environmental regulations, and meeting the aesthetic criteria for the surface appearance of individual outdoor sculptures in a very low-gloss composition.
-Historically, the most expedient approach to getting a lower gloss in a coating is to fill or load the formulation with conventional extenders, such as talc, diatomaceous silica, or other inert fillers.
-This is a very reasonable path for manipulating gloss in emulsion- and alkyd-type chemistries.
-Owing to their cost and performance, these paints are generally not expected to have enhanced durability, yet they may be environmentally benign.
+Our current efforts with water-dispersible hydroxyl functional coatings are aimed toward achieving enhanced performance, complying with environmental regulations, and meeting the aesthetic criteria for the surface appearance of individual outdoor sculptures in paints are generally not expected to have enhanced durability, yet they may be environmentally benign.